u-boot/u-boot/doc/arch/xtensa.rst

 the name for the processor configuration, for example, arch-dc233c for the Diamond DC233 processor.

+core.h:
-    core.h	Definitions for the core itself.
+  Definitions for the core itself.

 The following files are part of the overlay but not used by U-Boot.

+tie.h:
-    tie.h	Co-processors and custom extensions defined
-		in the Tensilica Instruction Extension (TIE)
+  Co-processors and custom extensions defined in the Tensilica Instruction Extension (TIE) language. tie-asm.h:
-		language.
-    tie-asm.h	Assembly macros to access custom-defined registers and states.
+  Assembly macros to access custom-defined registers and states.

 Global Data Pointer, Exported Function Stubs, and the ABI